 Upon completion of this degree program, students will be able to:

-- be able to value physical inventory and calculate an overall periodic food cost.
+- Value physical inventory and calculate an overall periodic food cost.

-By aligning this program with the New York Wine & Culinary Center, students will learn the latest trends and apply practical skills in a real world setting.
-Additionally, students are required to complete both a "front of house" and "back of house" practicum of 135 hours each at the New York Wine & Culinary Center.
+By aligning this program with the New York Wine & Culinary Center, you will learn the latest trends while applying practical skills in a real world setting.
+Additionally, while in the program, you will be required to complete a "front of house" and "back of house" practicum of 135 hours each at the New York Wine & Culinary Center.